Your security is our priority

 Backup and Disaster Recovery

-All client specific data is automatically backed up on regular intervals.
+All client-specific data is automatically backed up at regular intervals.
 The backup process is carried out in the background.

 Data and File backups are handled in different ways: